dgucc/sandbox/tips/vba.md

 Sub alternateRowColorPerGroup()
 '
 ' Alternate Rows Color Per Group
-' taking the values of the activecell column as reference '
+' taking the values of the activecell column as grouping key '

 Dim entireRange As Range